bitnami/containers/TESTING.md

 ### vib-verify.json vs vib-publish.json

-Going back to what we explained in the introduction, two different events will trigger the test's execution.
+Going back to what we explained in the introduction, two different events will trigger the tests' execution.
 The following two files are associated with those events respectively:

 * The `vib-verify.json` pipeline definition file will be used to verify the changes proposed in a PR.
 * The `vib-publish.json` file will instead define the pipeline launched when the proposed changes are merged to `main`.